Mobile applications, or mobile apps, have a great potential to boost your business because:

 9. Determining mortgage/refinancing rate

-• Income of mortgage applicant
+- Income of the mortgage applicant

-• The value of house
+- The value of the house

-• Wealth of the applicant and so on.
+- Wealth of the applicant and so on.

-To determine mortgage rate.
+To determine the mortgage rate.

-The below video illustrates how mobile mortgage chatbots can automate the refinancing rate determination process:
+The video below illustrates how mobile mortgage chatbots can automate the refinancing rate determination process:

 10. Financial assistant